 - 5.5.2 If exceedance was found during coral monitoring.
-The actions in accordance with the Event and Action Plan should be carried out according to Appendix I. - 5.6 Monitoring Results and Observations - 5.6.1 No coral monitoring survey had been done during the reporting period and the 20th quarterly coral monitoring during construction phase at both Indirect Impact Site and Control Site would be scheduled in December 2023.
+The actions in accordance with the Event and Action Plan should be carried out according to Appendix I. - 5.6 Monitoring Results and Observations - 5.6.1 The 20th quarterly coral monitoring during construction phase at both Indirect Impact Site and Control Site was conducted on 27 December 2023 and the weather condition was summarized in Table 5.7.